Salesforce, Inc. (CRM) Stock Analysis

 Bull case

-• Gross margin of 77.6% demonstrates strong pricing power and operational efficiency in the core software business, typical of high-quality SaaS companies.
+- ✓Gross margin of 77.6% and operating margin of 21.8% demonstrate strong pricing power and operational efficiency typical of mature SaaS businesses.

 Bear case

-• Debt-to-equity ratio of 124.3% is substantially elevated, indicating the company carries significant leverage relative to shareholder equity, which increases financial risk.
+- ✗Debt-to-equity ratio of 124.3% indicates substantial leverage, meaning the company carries significant debt relative to shareholder equity, which increases financial risk.

 CRM valuation & financial health